 I think you’re going to love how surprisingly simple lemon soufflé recipe is to make.
 It’s the kind of dessert recipe I used to teach as a chef instructor at the French Culinary Institute.
 Soufflé is a dish with a reputation for being tricky to bake.
 But my students were always thrilled at the ease of making a fluffy light soufflé, once they understood the technique.
 And that’s exactly what I want to share with you here.

 What is a soufflé?

 If you don’t know much about soufflé, you might enjoy a little background on this traditional, French dish.
 It gets its name from the French word, soufflér, to puff.
-The dish was invented in the mid 1800’s and became an exceedingly popular fine dining dish in American in the early to mid twentieth century.
+The dish was invented in the mid 1800s and became an exceedingly popular fine dining dish in America in the early to mid-twentieth century.
 At some point, as Americans began to increasingly value quick meals, the soufflé, a dish that takes time to rise in the oven, fell out of fashion.
 (Here’s a little additional information on the history of soufflé for you history buffs.)